Sunsynk 3.6 ECCO - The Ultimate Home Solar Inverter

 Why Sunsynk 3.6 ECCO is the Best Inverter?

 It has everything you need from an inverter in a home solar energy system, which applies to various cases and systems.
 I am using this inverter with two strings of solar panels, a battery, and a grid tie.
-Additionally, I have connected it to Solar Assistant for remote monitoring and .
+Additionally, I have connected it to Solar Assistant for remote monitoring and automated configuration .

 Advantages of the Sunsynk 3.6 ECCO